-This course continues the history of photography from 1960 onwards, investigating cultural, historical and ideological aspects of this era's most enduring and penetrating images.
-Students will trace the development of analog and digital throughout the rise photography and electronic dominance of the media.
-Discussions will focus on how these media permeate every aspect of mainstream consciousness and, in turn, influence the way society reads contemporary images.
+This course continues the history of photography from 1960 onwards. investigating cultural, historical and ideological aspects of this era's most enduring and penetrating images.
+Students will trace the development of analog and digital photography throughout the rise and dominance of the electronic media.
+Discussions will focus on how these media permeate every aspect of mainstream consciousness and, in turn, influence the way contemporary society reads images.
 Prerequisite(s): History & Aesthetics of Photography I